Recording

 pip install thea-recorder

-E2E failures are a black box
+Failures are a black box

-Your browser was right there doing the thing.
+The screen was right there doing the thing.
 You just weren't watching.

 Without recorder